Physiotherapy and Lymphoedema

 Where Can I Find Support?

-You should always tell your doctor if you notice swelling in your face or neck.
-They can arrange for you to have tests to find out the cause.
+- Always tell your doctor if you notice new swelling in your face or neck.
+They can arrange for you to have tests to find out the cause if this is not expected.